Getting Started with Real Food Blends Meals

 Are the meals Gluten Free?

 We have not certified the meals as Gluten free as they are produced in a facility that handles gluten ingredients.
 However, our meals do NOT contain any raw ingredients with gluten – you can read the ingredient lists here.
-(The oats in the salmon meals are now certified Gluten Free oats as of January 2016.)
+(The oats in our Salmon and Egg meals are now certified Gluten Free oats as of January 2016.)

 Are your meals complete nutrition?